Does this describe your pain?

 - Headaches (tension headache, cluster headache, stress headache, migraines)

-- Neck and jaw pain when you try to read, work, or sit too long in one place
+- Head, neck and jaw pain when you try to read, work, or sit too long in one place

 - Pain and stiffness, knots or “cricks” in neck and shoulder muscles